 Interesting facts about the Menin Gate & Last Post Ceremony

-Dedicated to the British and Commonwealth soldiers who lost their lives during the First World War, the Menin Gate is an important memorial and for many school groups visiting Belgium, the Last Post Ceremony is the most memorable part of their tour.
+The Menin Gate in Ypres, Belgium, is one of the world’s most significant First World War memorials.
+Dedicated to the British and Commonwealth soldiers who lost their lives with no known grave, the Menin Gate Memorial is visited by thousands of people every year.
+For many school groups touring the battlefields of Belgium, the Last Post Ceremony at the Menin Gate is the most memorable part of their visit.

 We’ve collated some interesting facts about one of the most significant historical sites in Belgium.

-5. The names on the memorial are of those soldiers with no known grave.
+5. The Menin Gate remembers soldiers with no known grave

 “Our favourite moment was seeing our students lay a wreath at the Menin Gate (Last Post Ceremony) and then to hear about how much it meant to them.”